Two-lepton tales: Dalitz decays of heavy quarkonia: Heavy quarkonium Dalitz modes

 Using the radiative rates in Table~\ref{BRccbar} and setting $a_{b,1P}=0.74$ GeV and $a_{b,2P}=1.41$ GeV, we compute the branching ratios of all $1P \to 1S$ and $2P \to 1S$ Dalitz bottomonium decays in Table~\ref{BRbbbarll}.
-The results are within the reach of the present experimental facilities.
+The branching fractions of the Dalitz decays of $\chi_{b1,2}(2P)$ due to $\omega$-exchanges, obtained using the measured ${\cal B}(\chi_{b1,2}(2P) \to Y(1S) \, \omega)$ \cite{ParticleDataGroup:2024cfk}, turn out to be two orders of magnitude smaller than the ones quoted in Table~\ref{BRbbbarll}.
+The $\omega$-exchange contribution can be efficiently subtracted in the $q^2$ distributions.
+The results in Table~\ref{BRbbbarll} are within the reach of the present experimental facilities.